Admission Requirements & Information

 To compete successfully for admission, an applicant should meet the following requirements:

-- Combined verbal plus quantitative GRE score of 1200 (a TOEFL score of 600 for international students)
+- GRE score above the 70th percentile (a TOEFL score of 600 or greater for international students)

 - Course work in physical sciences (6 credits)